marcorossi-cb/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 ## Outputs

-In the tab Output AWS Console -> CloudFormation -> CB-Udacity-Servers is possible to see the endpoint of the application
+In the tab Output of AWS Console -> CloudFormation -> CB-Udacity-Servers is possible to see the endpoint of the application